 Step 1: Heat oil in a Dutch oven (or soup pot with a lid) over medium to medium-high heat.
 Once hot, add carrots and celery.
 Saute for 5 minutes, stirring occasionally.

 Step 2: Stir in chicken broth, thyme, and pasta.
 Cover and bring to a boil.
 Then reduce heat and simmer for 10 minutes or until pasta is cooked.
 Cooking time will vary depending on the pasta used.

 Step 3: Add in chicken and lemon juice, cooking until warm.
 Season with salt and pepper.

 We each have unique nutritional needs and tolerance levels.
 If you’d like to add more food, consider adding a serving of:

-Low FODMAP Fruit: Strawberries, oranges, and grapes are a few FODMAP-free options.
+Low FODMAP Fruit: Oranges and clementines are a couple of FODMAP-free fruits.
 Check the Monash FODMAP app for more options.

 Low FODMAP Dairy: Enjoy a glass of lactose-free milk or a little low FODMAP cheese (like Cheddar, Swiss, or Parmesan).

 Saltines: Although wheat-based, saltine crackers (available in the US) are low FODMAP in servings up to 5 crackers or 14 grams (per Monash University).
 Avoid if you require a gluten-free or wheat-free diet.

 - Low FODMAP Chicken Enchilada Soup (Instant Pot or Slow Cooker)